beancount/docs/docs/running_beancount_and_generating_reports.md

 >
 > [<u>Update Activity (activity)</u>](#update-activity-activity)

+## IMPORTANT: This document applies to tools from the v2 branch which have been deprecated.
+Many of these tools have been deleted for v3 and beyond. <a id="important-this-document-applies-to-tools-from-the-v2-branch-which-have-been-deprecated.-many-of-these-tools-have-been-deleted-for-v3-and-beyond."></a>

 ## Introduction<a id="introduction"></a>

 This document describes the tools you use to process Beancount input files, and many of the reports available from it.
 The syntax of the language is described in the [<u>Beancount Language Syntax</u>](beancount_language_syntax.md) document.
 This manual only covers the technical details for using Beancount from the command-line.